-This discussion series, “Public Art, Public Memory,” explores the role that planners, artists, and community leaders can play in cultivating more just and inclusive public spaces through public art and collective memory.
-Participants will hear from artists and cultural organizers working at the intersection of creativity, history, and community-building, and learn about inspiring examples and practical tools to help shape more inclusive and expansive monuments in our region.
+This discussion series, “Public Art, Public Memory,” explored the role that planners, artists, and community leaders can play in cultivating more just and inclusive public spaces through public art and collective memory.
+Participants heard from artists and cultural organizers working at the intersection of creativity, history, and community-building, and learned about inspiring examples and practical tools to help shape more inclusive and expansive monuments in our region.

 Check out recordings from all four events here.

 September 22, 2020 | 4 p.m. – 5:30 p.m.
 ET

 How do monuments and memorials shape our understanding of place—and what we choose to forget?
 And how might we reframe public memory to address the harmful legacy of colonialism in our region?
 This artist panel considered how remembering and forgetting of Indigenous peoples and colonial history shaped the landscape and collective consciousness of Greater Boston—and the necessary role of Indigenous artists in shaping more just public spaces.